TediTae/PasswordManager-GUI/README.md

 - 📋 **Clipboard Copy**
   Generated passwords are instantly copied to your clipboard using `pyperclip`.

-- 📝 **Local Data Storage**
+- 📝 **Local Data Storage with JSON**
-  Website, username, and password are stored in a plain `.txt` file.
+  Credentials are now saved in `data.json` using a structured, expandable format.

+- 🔍 **Website-Based Password Search**
+  You can now search for stored credentials by entering a website name.
+  If found, the username and password are displayed — and the password is copied to clipboard automatically.

 - ⚠️ **Empty Field Detection**
   Warns the user if any input field is left blank.

-- ✅ **Confirmation Dialog**
-  Asks for user confirmation before saving any data.

 ---